-Electric vehicles that are only capable of charging from the grid are not considered a basic EG system but rather a load only and are subject to the requirements of the WASIR.
+Electric vehicles (EV) and EV supply equipment (EVSE) that are only capable of charging from the grid are not considered a basic EG system but rather a load only and are subject to the requirements of the WASIR.

-An electric vehicle shall be considered a Basic EG System, where:
+An EV and/or EVSE shall be considered a Basic EG System, where:

-- a. it is capable of exporting energy into the User's premises but not the Distribution System, resulting in a Minimal-export configuration (also referred to as Vehicle-to-Building or V2B); - b. it is capable of exporting energy into the Distribution System, resulting in either a full- or Partialexport configuration (also referred to as Vehicle-to-Grid or V2G); or - c. the electric vehicle charger being installed has the capability to export electricity into either the User's premises or the Distribution System.
+- a. it is capable of exporting energy into the User's premises but not the Distribution System, resulting in a Minimal-export configuration (also referred to as Vehicle-to-Building or V2B); - b. it is capable of exporting energy into the Distribution System, resulting in either a full- or Partialexport configuration (also referred to as Vehicle-to-Grid or V2G); or - c. has the capability to export electricity into either the User's premises or the Distribution System.

-The inverters for these Electric Vehicles shall comply with all the Basic EG System technical requirements and AS/NZS 4777.2:2020.
-Where an electric vehicle is a basic EG system or part of a basic EG system it shall comply with time-based discharge requirements of section 4.3.3.
-Where an electric vehicle is a basic EG system or part of a basic EG system it should also conform to charge requirements of section 4.3.3.
+The inverters for these EVSE shall comply with all the Basic EG System technical requirements and AS/NZS 4777.2:2020.
+Where an EVSE is a basic EG system or part of a basic EG system it shall comply with timebased discharge requirements of section 4.3.3.
+Where an EVSE is a basic EG system or part of a basic EG system it should also conform to charge requirements of section 4.3.3.